THE NEED FOR FEED STORY

 We came to forefront for the Black Saturday bushfires in 2009 and have continued on each year through fires, floods and droughts to provide fodder and raising funds to keep the trucks rolling.

-Now in our 16th.
-Year, we at Need for Feed take great pride not only in being managed 100% by volunteers but also 2 years ago being adopted as a national Project of Lions Australia.
+Now in our 18th. year, we at Need for Feed take great pride not only in being managed 100% by volunteers but also being adopted as a national Project of Lions Australia in 2020.

-Last year we became a registered charity in our own right, at the same time remaining a Lions Club project and continuing to be managed 100% by volunteers, something we hold dear, and something that makes us unique.
+in 2020 we also became a registered charity in our own right, at the same time remaining a Lions Club project and continuing to be managed 100% by volunteers, something we hold dear, and something that makes us unique.